Locoduino/RingBuffer/README.md

 ## Limitation

 The size of the ring buffer is limited to 255 elements.
-The compiler will not prevent you from declaring a buffer size 0.
+The compiler will not prevent you from declaring a buffer size 0 but a size 0 is not supported (and otherwise silly).
+Among the quirks with a size of 0 is the fact that the buffer is both empty and full.

 ## Using the library